mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

     required public init?(map: Map) {}

     var name = ""

     func mapping(map: Map) {
         name <- map["name"]
     }
 }
 ```

-As you can see, these classes implement their respecive model protocol, then add
+These classes implement their respecive model protocol, with additional property
-ObjectMapper mapping ontop.
-While `ApiActor` is straightforward, some things can
-be said about `ApiMovie`:
+mapping. `ApiActor` is straightforward, while some can be said about `ApiMovie`:

 * The release date is parsed using a DateTransform() instance.
 We may have to do
-tweak this later on.
+tweak this later on (oh, yes we will).

 * The `Movie` protocol has an [Actor] array, but the mapping requires [ApiActor].
-We therefore use a fileprivate `_cast` property for mappin, then copy the mapped
+We therefore use a fileprivate `_cast` mapping property, which we use as backing
-data to the public `cast` property.
+value for the calculated `cast` property.

 If we have set things up properly, we should now be able to point Alamofire to a
 certain api url and recursively parse movie data without any effort.